Example of configuring security groups for cloud servers on the same subnet

 What you need to customize

-In the example, we used two cloud servers that are in the same cloud server for configuration bullet:
+In the example, we used two cloud servers that are in the same pool to configure:

 - a MySQL database is deployed on another server, which receives requests from the web server on standard port 3306.

-The servers have been added to one private subnet.
-On a private network and on the ports of servers on that network traffic filtering (port security) is enabled.
+Servers are added to one private subnet.
+Traffic filtering ( port security) is enabled on the private network and on the ports of servers on this network.

 Customization result